React! Museums Respond to Change

 5:30 – 8:00 p.m.
 Monday Evening Progressive Open House, Cedar Falls Historical Society Museums - Sponsored by Silos & Smokestacks National Heritage Area.

-Parking available behind 315 Clay Street, Cedar Falls (enter through alley on Third or Fourth Street), the Cedar Falls Woman's Club parking lot on Clay Street, or the streets surrounding the Victorian Home.
+Parking available behind 315 Clay Street, Cedar Falls (enter through alley on Third or Fourth Street), in the Cedar Falls Woman's Club parking lot at 304 Clay Street, or on the streets surrounding the Victorian Home.

 Begin at the Victorian Home, 308 West Third, Cedar Falls, to collect your drink tickets and passport.
 Enjoy a scavenger hunt through this Italianate style home built by Azel D. Barnum in 1863.
 Visitors will find it teeming with furnishings, photographs, and everyday objects from the 1880s-1900s.
 Its stately cupola has watched over the Cedar River and the growing city of Cedar Falls for generations, and it remains a prominent landmark today.
-The attached Carriage House houses the exhibition gallery, hands-on kids corner, archives, and Lenoir model railroad.
+The attached Carriage House holds the exhibition gallery, a hands-on kids’ corner, the library and archives, and Lenoir model railroad.
 Enjoy Bear Whistles, Butter Churns & Beyond: Ceramics in Cedar Falls, the 2018 special exhibit.
 The potters of early Cedar Falls created a wide variety of interesting pieces, some reflecting their religious and political opinions, others more utilitarian.
 The 2018 exhibition celebrates the history of ceramics in Cedar Falls, the people who plied that trade, and the impact of that craft on the community.

 Stroll through Overman Park and across First Street to visit the Ice House Museum, the only museum in the U.S. that tells the story of ice harvesting in an original ice house!
-This 1921 round structure contains tools once used to cut ice from the Cedar River right nearby.
-Try hands-on activities, watch videos, and experience an international industry that brought fresh food to the world.
-Enjoy drinks and heavy hors d'oeuvres in this unique structure and museum.
+This 1921 round structure contains tools once used to cut ice from the nearby Cedar River.
+Try hands-on activities, watch videos, and learn about an international industry that brought fresh food to the world.
+Enjoy drinks and sliders, wraps, soup, and veggies in this unique structure and museum.